beyretb/AnimalAI-Olympics/documentation/configFile.md

   <img height="400" src="PrefabsPictures/Arena.png">
 </p>

-A single arena is as shown above, it comes with a single agent (blue cube, black dot showing the front), a floor and four walls.
+A single arena is as shown above, it comes with a single agent (blue sphere, black dot showing the front), a floor and four walls.
 It is a square of size 40x40, the origin of the arena is `(0,0)`, therefore you can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

 For visualization you can only configure a single arena, however during training you can configure as many as you want, each will have its local set of coordinates as described above.

 For a single arena you can provide the following parameters:
 - `t` an `int`, the length of an episode which can change from one episode to the other.
-A value of `0` means that the episode will not terminate unlti a reward has been collected (setting `t=0` and having no reward will lead to an infinite episode)
+A value of `0` means that the episode will not terminate until a reward has been collected (setting `t=0` and having no reward will lead to an infinite episode)
 - `blackouts` [see below](#blackouts)

 <!-- TODO: show (x,y,z) referential -->